 If you enter a width of zero, the unit will change to CW mode.
 Entering a non zero width will convert the unit into sweep mode.
 The display formats are different for these two modes.
-Another way to toggle these modes is explained in paragraph 3.8.4.
+Another way to toggle these modes is explained in paragraph 3.8.4.1.

-Due to synthesizer limitations, the sweep widths must be certain values and the VIA Bravo adjusts your entry to an available sweep width.
-For example if you enter a 1.000 MHz wide sweep, the VIA Bravo sets the sweep width to 1.000 MHz if the unit is plotting 100 points, but will set the sweep width to a 1.600 MHz if the graph is set to 80 points.
-The VIA Bravo flashes a brief warning if it changes the sweep width from the number you entered.
+Due to synthesizer limitations, the sweep widths must be certain values and the VIA Bravo MRI adjusts your entry to an available sweep width.
+For example if you enter a 1.000 MHz wide sweep, the VIA Bravo MRI sets the sweep width to 1.000 MHz if the unit is plotting 100 points, but will set the sweep width to 1.600 MHz if the graph is set to 80 points.
+The VIA Bravo MRI flashes a brief warning if it changes the sweep width from the number you entered.
 The x axis legend displays the lower and upper sweep frequencies of the chosen sweep bandwidth.

 Sweep width may also be set using the WIDTH keys.
 Pressing one of these keys will increase or decrease the sweep width by a factor of 2.
-The WIDTH key may be pressed The WIDTH key may be pressed and held for larger changes.
-Release the width key after the desired number of beeps (each beep represents a factor of 2).
-If the width key is not held, but is repeatedly pushed, you will have to wait for a calibration cycle to finish for each sweep width.
+The WIDTH key may be repeatedly pressed for larger changes (i.e. press the width key 3 times to get a sweep that is 8 times larger).

 Some combinations of center frequency and sweep width will cause the graph to be truncated.
-The sweep truncates at the VIA Bravo's frequency limits.
-Truncation can also occur using the EXAM/PLOT mode, see paragraph 3.4 for details on this.
+The sweep truncates at the VIA Bravo MRI's frequency limits.
+Truncation can also occur using the EXAM/PLOT mode, see paragraphs 3.4 for details on this.

-If you make an error while entering the sweep width, you can continue to enter digits until an illegal width (too wide) is entered.
-When you press the ENTER key, the display resets, allowing you to start a new sweep entry.
+If you make an error while entering the sweep width, you can continue to enter digits (use zeros) until an illegal width (too wide) is entered.
+Eventually the display resets, allowing you to start a new sweep entry.